Vodafone UK: Stores

-A 'Tech Team' section (similar to Apple's Genius Bar) was rolled out in November 2011 to Vodafone 'Elite' status Stores in cities & large towns, offering free advice to all customers of the mobile network.
+A 'Tech Team' section (similar to Apple's Genius Bar) was rolled out in November 2011 to Vodafone 'Elite' status stores in cities and large towns, offering free advice to all customers of the mobile network.
 Vodafone also introduced the 'RED Box' to its stores at the same time, which allows phone users to transfer contents between handsets.

 Vodafone VIP

 Beginning in 2010, Vodafone UK operated a 'VIP' reward scheme as part of a partnership with Live Nation, in which customers could access tickets 48 hours before release for major UK events including T in the Park, Isle of Wight Festival, Reading & Leeds festival, London Fashion Week and the British Grand Prix.
 Some of the music festivals involved in the scheme had their own 'Vodafone VIP' areas, available to customers by winning certain competitions.
 In May 2013, the Vodafone VIP Mobile Application developed by Invitation Digital was launched on both iPhone and Android platforms.

 In January 2014, Vodafone announced the closure of Vodafone VIP with immediate effect.